PramUkeshVenky/Android-Skeleton/README.md

 usage

-download jar and open with java -jar filename.jar Enter detailes Your project created i dont include gradlewrapper so copy wrapper file from other projects to this to root/gradle/wrapper/copy_here
+download jar from releases and open with java -jar AndroidSkeleton.jar Enter detailes Your project created i dont include gradlewrapper so copy wrapper file from other projects to this to root/gradle/wrapper/copy_here

 If you have suggesion please give it to me i will defenately take that